matthewmueller/rfcs/text/0000-go-client.md

 - todo

-## What's `db` and why pass it in each time?
+## What is `db` and why pass it in each time?

-`db` in the Go examples above is an instanceof the `prisma.DB` interface.
+`db` in the Go examples above is an instance of the `prisma.DB` interface.
 That interface would look like this:

 ```go
 // DB interface for Prisma's client APIs.